 The doorway from the entry to the living room used to be pretty boring: just drywall meeting drywall.
-I wanted to create something a little more significant and interesting so I created some decorative columns.
+I wanted to create something a little more significant and interesting so I created a decorative column on each side.
+Topped it with a pediment.
 It make such a big difference and adds interest and character to that wall.
-(Obviously I’ve done more than just build decorative columns.
-If you’re new here, check out the progression of this living room space here.)
+Now I’m going to show you how to build decorative columns.

 1. 2×4 and 2×6

 Secure a 2×4 on one side of your corner wall.
 Overlap that with a 2×6 on the adjoining wall.
 This will give you a 1/2″ discrepancy in width.

 Cover the 2x framing with 1/2″ mdf on 3 sides.
 Leave the end of the 2×6 uncovered evening out the width of both sides of your column to 6″.

 I used prime pine but you can use any 1×2 material.
 Create boxes over the MDF, mitering the outside corners.
 Use glue and nails to secure.

 Place your horizontal pieces where ever you like.
 You might want one long box.
 You might want to break your column up into two sections…I created three sections in my columns.